decentraland/old-documentation/_posts/3d-modeling/2018-01-13-animations.md

 6. By default all frames in between the ones you defined will transition linearly from one pose to the next.
 You can also configure these transitions to behave exponentially, ease-in, bounce, etc.

+## Vertex animations

+Vertex animations, also known as morph-targets, aren't currently supported by Decentraland's engine.

 ## How to handle multiple animations with Blender

 To export a model with several embedded animations in Blender, you must create multiple _actions_ from the _Dope-Sheet_.